chrisk/ruby_protobuf/README.markdown

 =======

 This copy (at `chrisk/ruby_protobuf` on GitHub) is an experimental fork.
-If you're interested in using ruby_protobuf, please check out the original project (on Google Code) for now.
+If you're interested in using `ruby_protobuf`, please check out the original project (on Google Code) for now.